genman323/Free-lita-raider/README.md

 <h2 align="center" style="font-family: 'Arial', sans-serif; color: #333;">Disclaimer</h2>
 <p style="font-size: 16px; color: #666; text-align: center;">
-  This tool is designed solely for educational purposes and ethical testing.
-The creator cannot be held responsible for any damage, legal violations, or misuse resulting from the tool.
-Users are fully accountable for their actions.
+By using this tool, you acknowledge and agree that any actions taken using this software are solely your responsibility.
+The creator of this tool holds no liability for any consequences, damages, bans, or legal issues that arise from its use.
+You assume full responsibility for any and all actions performed.
+Use at your own risk.
 </p>